All blogs

 decoder_inputs = Input(shape=(None,), dtype="int64", name="decoder_inputs")

-x = encoder_embedding_layer(encoder_inputs)
+x = shared_embedding(encoder_inputs)

-x = encoder_pos_embedding_layer(x)
+x = Dropout(config.DROPOUT_RATE)(x)

-for i in range(config.NUM_ENCODER_LAYERS):
+for _ in range(config.NUM_ENCODER_LAYERS):

 x = TransformerEncoder(